Can you save a marriage after infidelity?

 The short answer is yes; saving marriage after infidelity can be overcome with the right attitude.

 No matter how harmonious your relationship is and no matter how well-meaning a partner is, infidelity can happen.

 I don’t want to diminish the significance of the damage caused by cheating.
 But it is possible to save a marriage after infidelity.
 In fact, surviving it often sees the relationship come out stronger and better for both partners.

 Cheating is one of the Top 3 Reasons for Divorce.
 So while this is an extremely serious situation, you CAN fix this.
-You can move past it.
+You can move past it and have a better marriage after infidelity.

 What if my spouse doesn’t want to save the marriage?